-A histiocyte is a type of immune cell that eats foreign substances in an effort to protect the body from infection.
+A histiocyte is a type of immune cell that destroys foreign substances in an effort to protect the body from infection.

 Histiocytes do not travel through the blood.
 Instead, they remain in one part of the body.